SidharthMudgil/competitive-programming/ANDROID.md

 #### Dependency Injection
 > Dependency injection is a programming technique that makes a class independent of its dependencies.
 It achieves that by decoupling the usage of an object from its creation.
 In simple terms Dependency injection is basically providing the objects that an object needs (its dependencies) instead of having it construct them itself.
+>
+> In other words, Inversion of control principles says: class that is using the dependency should not create it.
+Instead, this dependency should be provided to the dependent. now DI is a pattern that shows how the dependencies are provided to fulfill inversion of control principle.

 #### Optimize Recycler View Performance
 > 1. Set a fixed width and height for images.